-School Message to Parent/Guardian: The school district/school has been notified of a possible positive case of Coronavirus; however, this information is protected by law through HIPAA.
-The Department of Health - Clay County is conducting contact tracing and will advise parents/guardians by phone call and letter if their student had prolonged contact with a positive case.
+School Message to Parent/Guardian: There is a student/staff member who tested positive for Coronavirus; however, this information is protected by law through HIPAA.
+The Department of Health -Clay County is conducting contact tracing and will advise parents/guardians by phone call and letter if their student had prolonged contact with a positive case.
 Please refer to our Smart Restart Reopening Plan for the protocols in place for a positive case.